 Insurance

 Life insurance helps protect your family.
 Having 5 to 6 times your gross annual salary in life insurance is generally recommended.
 You may want to opt for more if you have multiple children, high amounts of debt, or other special situations.
 Dave Ramsey says to get coverage that’s equal to 10-12 times your annual income.
 And make it a level-term life policy that lasts for 15-20 years.
 So what’s the correct answer?
-Here’s a rule of thumb that can help – The DIME Method.
+Here’s a rule of thumb that can help: The DIME Method.
 DIME is an acronym for Debt, Income, Mortgage, and Education expenses.

-Paying Off Debt
+Money Management: Paying Off Debt

 Determine which of your debt payments has the highest interest rate and aim to pay that off first.
 Long-term, it will save you the most money.
 You may also consider using a 0% interest balance card to reduce your payments.